willsaliba/MIDI-PR-ReaScript/README.md

 Then search 'ReaScript' and select:
 ReaScript: Run ReaScript    - to only execute the code.
-ReaScript: Run/edit ReaScript    - to bring up and IDE to view & execute the code
+ReaScript: Run/edit ReaScript    - bring up IDE to view & execute the code

 After selecting either option then select the midi_to_rolls.py file to run / edit it